Journey's End (1930 film): Production

+The play was hugely popular and many people were seeking the film rights, including Michael Balcon and Tommy Welsh.
+They decided to pool resources and bought the rights for £15,000.
+Because of a lack of facilities the film was made in Hollywood; this necessitated a deal with Tiffany Studios who had a 50% interest in the film although all key creative decisions lay with the British.

 When Howard Hughes made the decision to turn Hell's Angels into a talkie, he hired a then-unknown James Whale, who had just arrived in Hollywood following a successful turn directing the play Journey's End in London and on Broadway, to direct the talking sequences; it was Whale's film debut, and arguably prepared him for the later success he would have with the feature version of Journey's End, Waterloo Bridge, and, most famously, the 1931 version of Frankenstein.
 Unhappy with the script, Whale brought in Joseph Moncure March to re-write it.
 Hughes later gave March the Luger pistol used in the film.

 With production delayed while Hughes tinkered with the flying scenes in Hell's Angels, Whale managed to shoot his film adaptation of Journey's End and have it come out a month before Hell's Angels was released.
 The gap between completion of the dialogue scenes and completion of the aerial combat stunts allowed Whale to be paid, sail back to England, and begin work on the subsequent project, making Whale's actual (albeit uncredited) cinema debut, his "second" film to be released.